Norman

 Mussels are bathed in a creamy cider sauce with shallots, a nod to Normandy's apple orchards.

-Why start here · It embodies the coastal and agricultural elements central to Norman cuisine.
+Why start here · It centers on the coastal and agricultural elements at the heart of Norman cuisine.

 This apple tart melds buttery pastry with the warmth of cinnamon and Calvados.